 Botox (botulinum toxin type A) is a drug used to smooth out lines by preventing muscles from contracting.
 Initially approved for treating eyelid spasms, Botox then went on to be used for bladder spasms and excessive sweating, then in 2002, it was approved by the FDA for the treatment of wrinkles on the upper face.
 In a study on Botox, frown lines, forehead furrows and crows’ feet are caused by repetitive folding of the skin from normal expressions and if you slow down the use of those muscles in your early adult life, the lines never develop.
 The process has actually been around for about 100 years.

 While each injection method is made of botulinum toxin, Botox, Dysport and Xeomin formulas differ in the number of accessory proteins they each obtain.
 Dysport differs from Botox in that it allows for a more natural look.
 Xeomin is just about the same as Botox, the biggest difference being of the neurotoxin makeup.
 Xeomin is a bare neurotoxin, containing a single ingredient while Botox contains several.
 It really comes down to personal preference (think Pepsi vs. Coke!) and what works best for your body.
-Our team of medical professionals will help you determine which option may be best suited for you!
+Our team of medical professionals in Gilbert, AZ will help you determine which option may be best suited for you!

 This answer will always vary patient by patient.
 Depending on the number of wrinkles you have, Botox injections can be more or less than the average patient.
 Our team of beauty experts will consult with you before going into the procedure to determine how many injections you’ll need.